• Courses

 If they are dealbreakers for you, you should implement this with Google Tag Manager instead (I will soon explain that too).

 #1.
-Max length of link_url is 100 characters
+The max length of link_url is 100 characters

 When GA4 tracks the links of file downloads, it captures the full URL.
-So if it looks like this https://www.examples.com/download/very_long_value[….], GA4 will cut of the end of the value.
+So if it looks like this https://www.examples.com/download/very_long_value[….], GA4 will cut off the end of the value.
 And usually, the end of the URL contains the actual file name and file extension (pdf, xls, etc.)

 Luckily, this can be solved if you implement file download tracking with Google Tag Manager.